-A PAR level is a minimum quantity of a given item that a business must keep on hand.
+A Par level is a minimum quantity of a given item that a business must keep on hand.
 When the actual quantity falls below the par level, a new order is placed.
-The purpose of a PAR level is to prevent shortages, while avoiding holding excess goods.
+The purpose of a Par level is to prevent shortages while avoiding holding excess goods.

 If your restaurant is not using a PAR sheet when prepping food, then how do you know how much to prep, are you relying on your gut feeling or are you winging it?
-Either way you are under prepping or over prepping.
+Either way, you are under prepping or over-prepping.

 Under prepping will cause customer related issues because you may run out of a specific prepped item.
-Some of your guests may dine in your restaurant because they crave for a specific menu item.
+Some of your guests may dine in your restaurant because they crave a specific menu item.

-If you run out of that specific menu item your customers will be upset and may not return solely due to not providing what the customers wants.
+If you run out of that specific menu item your customers will be upset and may not return solely due to not providing what the customer wants.
 Remember the term word of mouth, if that guest leaves your restaurant unsatisfied they may tell their friends, family and co-workers about their visit, which may affect repeat business.

-Over prepping will create unnecessary waste and revenue loss.
-If you conduct inventories and you discover a high food cost percentage, then one of the reasons may be due to over prepping.
+Over-prepping will create unnecessary waste and revenue loss.
+If you conduct inventories and you discover a high food cost percentage, then one of the reasons may be due to over-prepping.

 The use of the prep PAR sheet will tighten the gap in reducing unnecessary food waste.
-You will need to collect several weeks of data in order to set PARS based on previous usage in the weeks ahead.
+You will need to collect several weeks of data in order to set PARS based on the previous usage in the weeks ahead.

 There are certain food items that need to be portioned daily in order to be consistent in the amount of food that a guest will receive.
-Portioning food also will help keep revenue loss at a minimum.
+Portioning food also will help keep revenue loss to a minimum.

 Some foods that you can portion are:

-- French fries & onion rings
+- French fries and Onion Rings

 - Pre-made sauces